 - Never change or add information on a prescription.

-- If your Molina ID card is lost or stolen, report it to Molina immediately.
+- If your Molina ID card is lost or stolen, report it to Molina as soon as you know it's missing.

 Reporting Fraud and Abuse

 You may report suspected cases of fraud and abuse to Molina's Compliance Officer.
-You have the right to have your concerns reported anonymously to Molina, the Ohio Department of Health and Human Services and/or United States Office of Inspector General.
-When reporting an issue, please provide as much information as possible.
-The more information provided the better the chance the situation will be successfully reviewed and resolved.
-Remember to include the following information when reporting suspected fraud or abuse:
+You have the right to have your concerns reported anonymously (without anyone knowing who you are) to Molina, the Ohio Department of Health and Human Services and/or United States Office of Inspector General.
+When reporting an issue, provide as much detail as possible.
+The more details provided, the better the chance the case will be reviewed and resolved.
+Remember to include the following when reporting suspected fraud or abuse:

 - Nature of complaint

-You may report fraud and abuse to Molina Healthcare through one of the following:
+You may report fraud and abuse to Molina Healthcare by phone, online or by mail:

 Confidential Compliance Hotline at (866) 606-3889.

-You may report fraud and abuse to the Ohio Department of Medicaid:
+You may report fraud and abuse to the Ohio Department of Medicaid by phone, online or by mail:

 Ohio Department of Medicaid